kragen/derctuo/markdown/cyclic-fabrication-systems.md

 ### Pottery ###

-Since the late Paleolithic or early Neolithic, the humans have made pottery by sintering ("firing") composites of clays, sintering aids, fillers, and sand into a sort of ceramic.
+Since the late Paleolithic or early Neolithic, the humans have made pottery by sintering (“firing”) composites of clays, sintering aids, fillers, and sand into a sort of ceramic.
 Sintering in general has the advantage that the sintered material can remain solid at temperatures exceeding those necessary to sinter it in the first place (for